 (This is a big deal.
 Mighty glacier finally succumbs to climate change: The Age: 8 Nov 2019)

-- this decreases the altitude of the glacier’s surface and closes the feedback loop.
+- the altitude of the glacial surface to drop, causing

 The Extreme Ice Survey

 The Extreme Ice Survey collects visual evidence of the impact of global warming on our planet, like time-lapse photos of the contraction of the glaciers.
 Outside of the Antarctic, 95% of the world’s glaciers are retreating.
 See:

 - the film “Chasing Ice”, produced in cooperation with National Geographic.
 It won an Emmy award as an outstanding nature program, or

 - the TED talk by James Balog in July 2009.

 - The mass of Antarctic Ice is decreasing

 - The mass of Greenland Ice is decreasing